genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_user_interface.md

 # User Interface

-We have two key elements to our application: our user interface and our server.
-This section focuses on the former.
+Now we have our server running, we can start working on the user interface so that it can display the data we're fetching.

 ### Expected result